SW Priority vs United Explorer

 United MileagePlus: The Complete 2026 Program Guide

-Why MileagePlus is the strongest US-domestic Star Alliance program for Chase UR holders — Excursionist Perk free segment, Polaris transcons at 35-45K, Star Alliance partner backup.
+Why MileagePlus is the strongest US-domestic Star Alliance program for Chase UR holders — Excursionist Perk discontinuation explained, Polaris transcons at 35-45K, Star Alliance partner backup.

 Read